dric2018/zindi-arc-agi/README.md

 # Zindi ARC challenge: A 5-day Sprint
 This repo summarizes the experients as part of the [Zindi ARC Africa challenge](https://zindi.africa/competitions/the-arc-challenge-africa).

-The competition can serve as a cool starting point for anyone willing to explore the [ARC-AGI](https://arcprize.org/) challenges.
+This competition can serve as a starting point for anyone willing to explore the [ARC-AGI](https://arcprize.org/) challenges.

 Goal: to be ranked among the top 10 participants at the end of the competition.